-Information subject to change at short notice – for the most up-to-date position please refer to the UK Government website.
+Information subject to change – Please refer to the UK Government website for the most up-to-date position.

 What is the UK Government doing to support the self-employed through the Coronavirus (COVID-19) pandemic?